warning

 They show the reader when Cece's feeling overwhelmed.

-For thought bubble, I thought that thought bubbles on page 25 were really interesting because they gave us insight into Cece's challenges and struggles with communication.
+For thought bubble, I thought that the thought bubbles on page 25 were really interesting because they gave us insight into Cece's challenges and struggles with communication.

-Which ones were your favourites?
-Or which ones were most interesting for you?
-I hope you're able to share with your partner too.
+Which ones were your favourites, or which ones were most interesting for you?
+I hope you're able to share with your partner, too.

-In the final section, we are going to be exploring themes within the text and also our takeaway ideas.
+In the final section, we're going to be exploring themes within the text, and also our takeaway ideas, the ideas that are left with us after reading the text.

-A theme is a big idea, topic or message that recurs within a story.
+A theme is a big idea, topic, or message that recurs within a story.

-Identifying themes within a text involves inference, that means we can't just see it within the text and the words, we have to think about it too.
+That means we can't just see it within the text and the words, we have to think about it, too.

 Themes are not explicitly stated within a text.